 Once we got our house paid off, we started to budget “bless” money, which we put into an envelope every month just to have available so we can bless others as we see the needs.
 We are also able to help our grown daughter and daughter-in-law cash flow their college.

 As I said, life is good.
-Janice and I are experiencing great financial peace and we are very grateful for Dave Ramsey’s Baby Steps.
+Mandy and I are experiencing great financial peace and we are very grateful for Dave Ramsey’s Baby Steps.

 I wish the same for you.

 This article is a general overview of what Dave Ramsey has to offer and is not intended to replace his course, nor is this sponsored or endorsed by Dave Ramsey or the Lampo Group.